-At EOSHD we like to ask the important hard-hitting questions on glamorous Italian TV shows.
+At EOSHD we like to ask the important hard-hitting questions with memes.

 Cupertino tech giant Apple has launched a legal petition vs RED at the US Patent Office, which began in May this year.